Flat roof insurance

 Insurers ask if your home or any outbuildings have a flat or partly flat roof because of certain risks.
 Flat roofs are considered non-standard construction and are more likely to be:

 Rainwater and storm debris naturally slides off a standard sloping gable roof.
-But with a flat roof, water is more likely to sit on the roof and eventually leak through.
+But with a flat roof, water is more likely to sit on the roof and eventually leak through and cause damage.

 They can potentially make it easier for burglars to gain entry to your home as they’re easier to walk on.